 a smaller number of children receiving child support (one or more of the children having become ineligible for support).

 These factors, among others, may cause a change in the Payor’s monthly child support obligation.

 WHERE DO I GO TO MODIFY CHILD SUPPORT?

 Child support in Hawaii can be modified at: (1) the Family Court (“judicially”); or (2) the Child Support Enforcement Agency (“administratively”).
 Pursuing a modification in the Family Court requires the filing of a motion (a request to the Court), while pursuing a modification at CSEA requires filling out an Application for Services with the Agency.
 There are plusses and minuses to both routes — going through the Family Court is usually faster, often is more complicated for unrepresented parties, and can bring in other non-child support issues, such as custody or visitation.
-Going through CSEA is typically slower, but is designed to be easier for people who are unrepresented, and is limited to discussing child support and medical insurance only. (for more discussion, see our sectionn about filing motions to modify your child support rights under Modifying/Enforcing Your Orders)
+Going through CSEA is typically slower, but is designed to be easier for people who are unrepresented, and is limited to discussing child support and medical insurance only (for more discussion, see our section about filing motions to modify your child support rights under Modifying/Enforcing Your Orders).

 ENFORCEMENT OF CHILD SUPPORT

 HOW DO I COLLECT BACK CHILD SUPPORT OWED TO ME?